Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/00-introduction-meta.md

 This community contains eight bacteria (three gram positive and five gram negative) and two yeasts.
 These organisms are present in log abundances relative to each other.
 The organisms present and their known percentage of the total metagenome content is given in the table below.

 This dataset contains whole metagenome sequencing.
-The short read data are generated on the Illumina platorm and the long reads are generated using Oxford Nanopore Technology's Nanopore platform.
+The short read data are generated on the Illumina platform and the long reads are generated using Oxford Nanopore Technology's Nanopore platform.
 Other popular long read sequencing platforms exist, such as PacBio, though we will not be covering PacBio specific methodology here.
 Despite this, the same principle stages exist in the workflow, and often only different parameters are required to adapt analysis to different platforms.